Food Preservation Methods – 11 Ways to Preserve Food at Home

 5. Freeze Drying

-Home freeze drying allows you to preserve many foods that do not store well using other methods, such as dairy products, full meals (hot dishes, cream based soups, etc), and leftovers.
+Home freeze drying allows you to preserve many foods that do not store well using other methods.
+These include dairy products, full meals (hot dishes, cream based soups, etc.), and leftovers.
 You can also store vegetables, fruits, meats and seafood.

-For a detailed review and more information, see “Harvest Right Home Freeze Dryer Review”.
+See “Harvest Right Home Freeze Dryer Review” for more information.
 You can also read a comparison of freeze drying and dehydrating.

 6. Fermentation

 Food ferments through the use of salt, whey or specific starter cultures.
 This makes it easier to digest and more nutritious.
 Fermented food is also known as “live culture food”.
+Because fermentation involves acidity and microbes “pre-digesting” the food, the flavor profile and texture changes.

 For detailed instructions for live culture foods, grab this free fermenting formulas cheat sheet from The Traditional Cooking School.